-- ☐ To process her data files Nelle will need to run an analysis on each of her sample files in north-pacific-gyre.
-The files to be processed have the consistent names of NENExxxxA.txt and NENExxxxB.txt ☐ The analysis requires running a script - more on this next time - written by her supervisor is called goostats.sh; this script acts on one sample file at a time; it requires two arguments - the input file name and the output file name. □bash goostats.sh <INPUT> <OUTPUT> □ Nelle decides to call the output file stats-NENExxxA.txt - prepending the filename with stats-☐ She is being careful so she wants to test (using echo instead of running the - ☐ Hint start with 1 file and run test to create the two arguments.
-You can prepend a variable with additional information: stats-\$variable script
+- To process her data files Nelle will need to run an analysis on each of her sample files in north-pacific-gyre.
+The files to be processed have the consistent names of NENExxxA.txt and NENExxxB.txt - The analysis requires running a script more on this next time written by her supervisor is called goostats.sh; this script acts on one sample file at a time; it requires two arguments the input file name and the output file name.
+Dbash goostats.sh <INPUT> <OUTPUT> - Nelle decides to call the output file stats-NENExxxA.txt prepending the filename with stats- - □She is being careful so she wants to test (using echo instead of running the script - Hint start with 1 file and run test to create the two arguments.
+You can prepend a variable with additional information: stats-\$variable done